tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 ## Acronyms

-For a list of Acronyms see [Acronyms](../intro/index.md#5-acronyms) in the Introduction document.
+A list of Acronyms can be found in the [Acronyms](../../index.md#5-acronyms) section of the Biodiversity Data Quality (BDQ) landing page.

 ## Glossary

-A glossary of terms additional to those in the various namespaces can be found at [Glossary](../intro/index.md#6-glossary) in the Introduction document.
+A glossary of terms additional to those in the various namespaces can be found in the [Glossary](../../index.md#6-glossary) section of the Biodiversity Data Quality (BDQ) landing page.

 ## References

-The bibliography for BDQ Core is in the [References](../references/index.md#2-references) document.
+The references for the BDQ standard can be found in the [References](../../index.md#7-references) section of the Biodiversity Data Quality (BDQ) landing page.

-## Cite BDQ Core
+## Cite BDQ

-**To cite BDQ Core in general, use the peer-reviewed article:**
+**To cite BDQ in general, use the peer-reviewed article:**

 Chapman AD, Belbin L, Zermoglio PF, Wieczorek J, Morris PJ, Nicholls M, Rees ER, Veiga AK, Thompson A, Saraiva AM, James SA, Gendreau C,